High school students must meet the following requirements to earn a diploma and graduate:

 1. Plan for college beginning in 9th grade

-The University of Southern California's "Preparing for College Guide" offers detailed descriptions of what students need to do at each grade level to be a competitive applicant.
+FAFSA offers detailed descriptions of what students and parents need to do at each grade level to be a competitive applicant and prepare financially for college.
 The CSU Planning Guide offers similar recommendations.

 2. Check admission requirements

 The California State University requirements and the University of California A-G requirements should guide the courses that you take in high school.
 Green Dot high schools use the A-G requirements as graduation requirements, so most students on track to graduate will complete the required coursework.

 3. Develop a list of colleges to apply to

 Helpful resources to guide your college search include:

 - CaliforniaColleges.edu is the state's official website that provides information about higher education in California for students and parents.

 - CSU Mentor is designed to help students and their families learn about the California State University (CSU) system and has information on planning for college, applying to college, and financial aid.

 - CAcolleges.org is a search engine for colleges in California.

 - U.S. News College Rankings provides a list of the top colleges.